Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 Type A: located below the syndesmosis.

-Type B: undergoes syndesmosis.
+Type B: passes through the syndesmosis.

 Type C: located above the syndesmosis.

 These three types of fractures can have different consequences and require different treatments.
-For example, a type C fracture may be the most severe as it may be associated with joint injury and require surgery.[23]
+For example, a type C fracture may be the most severe because it may be associated with joint injury and require surgery.[23]

-First aid for a fracture
+First aid for fractures

 The principles of first aid for a fracture include: